 This is not about the wonderful and talented veterinarians serving many of the horses in cities throughout America and other countries.
 Most are dedicated men and women working hard to help horses live a good life.
-Though I disagree with many with their theories and approaches, they still have a fundamental desire to help the horse.
+Though I disagree with many of their theories and approaches, they still have a fundamental desire to help the horse.
 But this wasn’t the case for Jay the night of the colic.

-The 26 year old horse of Jay’s showed signs of colic.
+The 26-year-old horse of Jay’s showed signs of colic.
 He spent 4 hours calling 3 horse vets trying to find one willing to come to his beautiful but rural farm.

 The first vet was the one who in the past had attended to his horses.
 They even go to the same church.
-This vet said he would not come to help Jay’s horse because he took his dogs and cats to another small animal only vet.
+This vet said he would not come to help Jay’s horse because he took his dogs and cats to another small animal-only vet.
 He would only come if Jay agreed to have him perform all the work on all of his animals.
-I can’t help but to wonder if my work on the horse teeth may have added to the problem.
+I can’t help but wonder if my work on the horse teeth may have added to the problem.
 I have had clients call to tell me that they can no longer use me because of this extortion.